Your Kids – And You – Will Love These Day Trip Ideas In And Around New Jersey

 valleyshepherd.com

-During a guided farm tour, kids can see the newborn lambs in the spring, or take a wagon ride up the mountain and look inside the cheese aging cave in the fall.
+During a guided farm tour, young cheesemongers will see lambs and sheep, then take a wagon ride up the mountain to learn about the cheesemaking process.

 THE WILDLIFE CONSERVATION AND EDUCATION CENTER